abopen/parallella-cluster-case/README.md

 * Metal hex spacers for stacking and supplying power to the boards
 * Heatsinks for the Epiphany chips
 * 80mm 5VDC fan
-* Acrylic enclosure
 * DC power switch
 * High quality 5V 8A mains power supply

-Cluster communication interconnect is not provided and it is assumed that Ethernet will be used.
+Cluster interconnect is not provided and it is assumed that Ethernet will be used.
 Note that neither the Parallella boards nor an Ethernet switch and cables are included.

 The PACK-01 kit can be bought from [Ground Electronics](http://groundelectronics.com).

 ## Repository contents

-The case design for PACK-01 is provided in the following formats:

-* Adobe Illustrator (source)
-* SVG
-* PDF
-* DXF

-It is laser cut from 3mm clear acrylic.
+At present just the assembly guide.

 ## Bill of materials